MLVerse-Math/.github/profile/README.md

 ---

-# 🌍 About MLVerse
+# 🌍 About MLVerse-Math

-MLVerse is a community-driven open-source ecosystem dedicated to advancing knowledge in:
+MLVerse-Math is a community-driven open-source ecosystem dedicated to advancing knowledge in:

 - Machine Learning
 - Deep Learning